unicode-org/message-format-wg/exploration/function-composition-part-1.md

 These sections are omitted from this document and will be added in a future follow-up document, given the length so far and need to agree on a common vocabulary.

+We expect that any proposed design would fall into one of the following categories:

+1. Provide a general mechanism for custom function authors to specify how functions compose with each other.
+2. Specify composition rules for built-in functions, but not in general, allowing custom functions to cooperate in an _ad hoc_ way.
+3. Restrict function composition for built-in functions (in order to prevent unintuitive behavior).

 ## Acknowledgments